Sammyjo20/laravel-haystack/README.md

 - If you need to make hundreds or thousands of API calls in a row, can be combined with Spatie's Job Rate Limiter to keep track of delays and pause jobs when a rate limit is hit.
 - If you need to queue thousands of jobs in a chain at a time.
 - If you need to batch import rows of data - each row can be a haystack job (bale) and processed one at a time.
 While keeping important job information stored in the database.
+- If you need "release" times longer than 15 minutes if you are using Amazon SQS

 ## Installation